deeptho/neumodvb/docs/lists.md

 * Using the right mouse popup menu, by selecting `Filter Filter Colum`.
 This will bring up the filter dialog, which allows removing individual columns: select one of the cells, and then press `Remove Column` or `Remove All`.
 Then press `OK`.

+## Exporting lists in neumoDVB ##
+Use `Edit - Export` to export one of the lists in CSV format.
+A file chooser will appear allowing you to select the filename and location.
+Note that the list will be saved in the order currently displayed.
+Also, if the list is filtered, only the non-filtered items will be saved.